afifudinmtop/mini-python-project/README.md

 - [7] Country from IP Lookup.
   Enter an IP address and find the country that IP is registered in.
 Optional: Find the Ip automatically.

+- [8] Whois Search Tool.
+  Enter an IP or host address and have it look it up through whois and return the results to you.